COMING MAY/JUNE 2020

-We are pleased to present plans for a companion volume to our previous anthology!
-Coming in May of 2020, “Little Boy Lost: More Tales of Youth Disrupted” will be a second multi-author anthology filled with stories of adversity, misadventure, and more in a variety of exciting genres.
-These tales shall feature an unfortunate host of boys and budding young men who find themselves lost…often in more ways than one.
+We are pleased to present an upcoming companion volume to our previous anthology!
+Coming in May/June of 2020, “Little Boy Lost: More Tales of Youth Disrupted” will be a second multi-author anthology — now multinational — filled with stories of adversity, misadventure, and more.
+You’ll find tales in a variety of exciting genres including horror, high and low fantasy, drama, science fiction, and even a little taste of romance.
+These short stories shall feature an unfortunate host of boys and budding young men who find themselves lost…often in more ways than one.

-The anthology has officially been filled!
-See below for the complete list of current acceptances and author bios.
+See below for the complete list of author bios.

 Acceptances and Author Biographies